Depolarization of echo chambers by random dynamical nudge: Discussion

+Noise is a common factor that is always present when people make decisions \cite{kahneman2021noise}.
+The RDN introduced here could be considered as well-adjusted noisy input to the system which is determined by the collective dynamics of the network.
+We argue that a well-adjusted noisy input such as a random dynamics nudge could be utilized to avoid the creation of extreme ideologies as well as echo chambers, at least in the case of opinion dynamics in social networks \cite{kahneman2021noise}.

+It is important to note that recent research has shown that the presence of echo chambers might be overstated \cite{dubois2018echo,guess2021almost,eady2019many,bruns2017echo,barbera2015tweeting}, even though this appears to be conditional on the social media platform \cite{cinelli2020echo}.
+For example, \cite{guess2021almost} finds that echo chambers might not be an extended feature of social media platforms as previously thought and are limited to relatively few users.
+However, echo chambers have been observed and studied during events that concentrate the attention of users, political or otherwise \cite{cardenal2019echo,aruguete2018time}, and these events have the pernicious effects of echo chambers previously suggested, such as exacerbating polarization \cite{cinelli2021echo,du2016echo,balsamo2019inside}.
+While we do not debate the degree of prevalence of echo chambers in social media networks, the evidence points towards contexts that are ripe for the emergence of echo chambers and the consequences that accompany them.

+As previously suggested, the formation of clusters in social media networks is a consequence of the selective exposure of users actively seeking cognitively congruent social media content \cite{himelboim2013tweeting, aruguete2018time}, high transitivity of social networks \cite{sasahara2021social,keijzer2018communication}, and reinforcing mechanisms advanced by the platform's algorithms \cite{cohen2018exploring}.
+Our RDN fits as an intervention within the latter (i.e., the platform's algorithms), part of the toolkit social media platforms possess to interact with their users.
+Social media platforms can identify events that polarize networks, as well as the polarized communities.
+Since the information used by our RDN comes from within the network (specifically, from those polarized communities), it is a plausible intervention mechanism that social media platforms can apply.
+Future extensions of the model aim to provide empirical evidence from the application of the intervention in actual online settings.

-The RDN strength ($D$) plays a similar role to the interaction strength ($K$) but relates to a random sample of agents instead of the connections determined by agents' opinions.
+Possible theoretical extensions and feasible social network implementations of our model can focus on changes to different terms construing the RDN.
+For example, the RDN strength ($D$) plays a similar role to the interaction strength ($K$) but relates to a random sample of agents instead of the connections determined by agents' opinions.
 It is then reasonable that $D$ would naturally be a function of the issue at hand and the network's interaction strength.
 The content of RDN would also play a role and would be an integral part of determining adequate RDN strength.
 For example, one can show an aggregation of some users' opinions using numerical values of likes, retweets, engagement, etc. Relevant to RDN, adding randomness to each user's feed on a given topic may be a reasonable real-life approximation of the RDN.
 The frequency of these random posts, among other factors, could be a possible modulator of $D$.
 We note that understanding the nuances of user interface design approaches is out of this article's scope.